Overview

 RingProgress

-We may also use it as a segmented, Donut Chart, where one section represents a quantity and has a dedicated bar.
+- We may also use it as a segmented, Donut Chart, where one section represents a quantity with its own bar.

 <RingProgress